MonsieurPigeon89/ConveyorBeltSimulator/README.md

 ./luggage_belts
 ```

 The simulation will start with no luggage.
-To add luggage, simply press "l" key.
+To add luggage, simply press "L" key.

 ## Design decisions
 The conveyor belt simulator is build from classes that try to mimic a physical conveyor belt system.